Organizational Research Methods: Storytelling in Action

 Experiences of Sensemaking

-"But underpinning the undifferentiated ontology of empirical realism is an individualist sociology, in which people are regarded as passively sensing (or else as conventionally deciding upon) given facts and their constant conjunctions, that is, as passive spectators, absorbers (and accumulators) of a given world rather than as active agents, always in debt to the past, in a complex and multi-faceted one" (Bhaskar, 1986/2009: 64).
+"But underpinning the undifferentiated ontology of empirical realism is an individualist sociology, in which people are regarded as passively sensing (or else as conventionally deciding upon) given facts and their constant conjunctions, that is, as passive spectators, absorbents (and accumulators) of a given world rather than as active agents, always in debt to the past, in a complex and multi-faceted one" (Bhaskar, 1986/2009: 64).

 "My overall contention can be summarily stated.
 It is only if social phenomena are genuinely emergent that realist explanations in the human sciences are justified; and it is only if these conditions are satisfied that there is any possibility of human self-emancipation worthy of the name.
-But, conversely, emergent phenomena require realist explanations and realist explanations possess emancipatory implications" (IBID, p.
+But, conversely, emergent phenomena require realist explanations and realist explanations possess emancipator implications" (IBID, p.
 69).

 "in a second-order critique of consciousness, as in the case of the value form.
 It is analogous to Hegelian critique in that it sees reflection on the conditions of possible knowledge as at once reflection on a system of humanly produced constraints, but it differs from it, in that the medium of this reflection is explanatory theory, the form of the constraints are transcendentally real and historically defined, and the agency of their dissolution is transformative (e.g. class) praxis rather than speculative experience.
-It anticipates too the great insight of Nietzschean ‘critique’ that ‘among the conditions of life might be error’ but locates the source of error in structural causes, neither fated nor fixed" (IBID., p.134).
+It anticipates too the great insight of Nietzsche ‘critique’ that ‘among the conditions of life might be error’ but locates the source of error in structural causes, neither fated nor fixed" (IBID., p.134).

 There is a "compatibility of ontological realism, epistemological relativism and judgmental rationality, the ‘holy trinity’ of critical realism ...
-At the same time, it also situated the necessity to think of reality in terms of at least three domains, the domains of the real, the actual and the empirical, with the real encompassing the actual and the empirical, but also including nonactualized possibilities or powers and liabilities, either as unmanifest or as exercised though not actualized in a particular sequence of events, and where the actual includes the empirical but also things and events which exist or occur unperceived or more generally unexperienced by human beings.
+At the same time, it also situated the necessity to think of reality in terms of at least three domains, the domains of the real, the actual and the empirical, with the real encompassing the actual and the empirical, but also including non actualized possibilities or powers and liabilities, either as manifest or as exercised though not actualized in a particular sequence of events, and where the actual includes the empirical but also things and events which exist or occur unperceived or more generally inexperienced by human beings.
 This latter aspect of the argument generated a critique of the actualism and reductionism prevalent in contemporary philosophies of science (and social science)" (Bhaskar, 2010: 1-2).

 For Bhaskar, spirit is 'real' and we are all spiritual beings, aware of non-duality states.
-The 'real' is also material eco-systems, geological systems, whole cosmos systems that are posthumanist, not just social constructions, or individual sensemaking (5 senses).
+The 'real' is also material Eco-systems, geological systems, whole cosmos systems that are posthumanist, not just social constructions, or individual sensemaking (5 senses).

 Hegel has a mystical shell, his ends, triumphalism, and failure to see the dialectic will carry on (Bhaskar, 2013a: p.
 57).
-This is what Bhaskar (2013a) calls Hegel’s ontological monovalence (p.
+This is what Bhaskar (2013a) calls Hegel’s ontological mono valence (p.
 57).
 Bhaskar wants to complete Hegel’s system of dialectic by developing stratified open system.
 If you end the dialectic, you end history itself.Hegel also committed epistemic fallacy, the fallacy of reducing ontology to epistemology (p.
 57).
 What Hegel does do is his negative notion, nothing in becoming.
 “What I think Hegel did, and this is the rational kernel of dialectic, is that he produced a general theory of all learning processes” (p.
 56).
-But the disservice Hegel did, is making dialectic ontologically monovalent. (p.
+But the disservice Hegel did, is making dialectic ontologically Valentino. (p.
 86) which leads to emasculation of the negative (p.
 108).

-Epistemic Relativism, Judgemental Rationality, and Ontological Realisman (Bhaskar, 2010: 1) answer different questions
+Epistemic Relativism, Judgemental Rationality, and Ontological Realism an (Bhaskar, 2010: 1) answer different questions

 ER= How to avoid epistemic fallacy of reducing ontology to epistemic relativism (the Elephant and blind men problem)?